daos-stack/daos/docs/admin/pool_operations.md

-2. If the `--mem-ratio` is reduced to 50% in the above example, we end up with double the Metadata-Storage size (and a larger total pool size):
+2. If the `--mem-ratio` is reduced to 50% in the above example, we end up with double the Metadata-Storage size compared to Memory-File size (because a larger proportion of META is allocated due to the change in mem-ratio) and this results in a larger total pool size:

 ```bash
 $ dmg pool create bob --size 100% --mem-ratio 50%